Intensive Language Program at the University of Florence

-You will also enroll in two to three courses (6-9 credits total) at the SU Florence Center.
-You will select courses offered in the afternoon to accomodate the morning class schedule at the Centro.
-You may take any of the SU Florence Center classes that fit into your schedule at the Centro (as long as any pre-requisites have been met) including a 3-credit course on Italian literature.
+You will also enroll in two to three courses (6-9 credits total) at the Syracuse Florence Center.
+You will select courses offered in the afternoon to accommodate the morning class schedule at the Centro.
+You may take any of the Syracuse Florence Center classes that fit into your schedule at the Centro (as long as any prerequisites have been met) including a 3-credit course on Italian literature.

 If you meet the language requirement, you can elect to enroll directly into courses taught in Italian offered at the University of Florence.

 The program at the Centro is ten weeks long.
 In the fall, the program begins in early October and ends in mid-December.
 In the spring, the program begins in early January and ends in mid-March.
 Accordingly, spring semester intensive language students may have to arrive in Florence earlier than other students (typically less than one week earlier) to be present for the start of classes at the Centro.
 Typically, there is no mid-term break at the Centro, so classes are conducted during the Syracuse Florence Center fall break and spring break.

 Beginning in Spring 2019, Syracuse Florence students will be able to join Syracuse London students for the Sustainability and Environmental Justice

 Signature Seminar that discovers how innovation is keeping the Nordic countries of Denmark, Norway, Sweden, and Finland ranked as the most sustainable places on the planet.
 In each of the destinations, students will have a direct experience of the inequalities in access to clean air, water, energy and land.